5genesis/ELCM/README.md

     * AppLevel: Minimum log level that will be displayed in the console.
     * LogLevel: Minimum log level that will be recorded in the log files.
 * Portal:
+    * Enabled: Whether to send experiment updates to the portal or not.
     * Host: Location of the machine where the Portal is running (localhost by default).
     * Port: Port where the Portal is listening for connections (5000 by default).
 * Tap: